-Statutory Homeless applicants that are roofless, no fixed abode or a homeless unit
+Statutory Homeless applicants that are roofless, no fixed abode or a homeless unit.
+When these points are awarded, no sharing amenities or overcrowding points should be awarded.

 Others that are threatened with Homelessness

 Victim of violence or abuse in present accommodation